Saurabhbans87/Tutorial/Distributed Tracing.md

 3. Propagates trace and span IDs across service boundaries using standard HTTP headers.

 ## Zipkin
-Zipkin is a distributed tracing system designed to help track and visualize the paths of requests as they travel through various services in a distributed architecture.
+Zipkin provides a powerful toolset for understanding the flow of requests within distributed systems.

 It provides insights into how requests propagate across services, aiding in troubleshooting, performance monitoring, and understanding dependencies within a system.